|Survey name||Sexual orientation, UK|

 |Sample size||Approx 320,000 individuals per annum|

-- Data in the bulletin are presented in percentage format – estimates of the population numbers and measures of quality (to show the levels of uncertainty associated with survey estimates) are presented in the reference tables; users are advised to consult the quality measures when interpreting the estimates.
+Data in the bulletin are presented in percentage format – estimates of the population numbers and measures of quality (to show the levels of uncertainty associated with survey estimates) are presented in the dataset; users are advised to consult the quality measures when interpreting the estimates.

-- The estimates published in 2016 and going forward are calculated from the Annual Population Survey (APS); previously they were calculated using the Integrated Household Survey (IHS).
+The estimates published from 2016 onwards are calculated from the Annual Population Survey (APS); previously they were calculated using the Integrated Household Survey (IHS).

-Experimental Official Statistics are those which are in the testing phase, are not yet fully developed and have not been submitted for assessment to the UK Statistics Authority.
+Experimental Statistics are those which are in the testing phase, are not yet fully developed and have not been submitted for assessment to the Office for Statistics Regulation.
 They are published to involve customers and stakeholders in their development, and as a means to build in quality at an early stage.